 - SSI Advanced Open Water Instructor

-When did you learn to dive and when did you become an instructor..?
+When did you learn to dive and when did you become a diving instructor?

 I learnt to dive with BSAC whilst at university in 1993.
 I continued dive training over the next 10 years, gaining multiple qualifications with BSAC and PADI.
 I became a PADI divemaster in 2003 and a BSAC instructor in 2004, teaching in UK military dive clubs.
 I started technical diving in the UK in 2005, training with Mark Powell and certifying with TDI.
-I qualified as a PADI instructor in 2006 and became a TecRec technical diving instructor, with Jamie McCloud on the MV Trident, and SSI instructor certifications in 2007.
-I certified as an ANDI Safeair, Sidemount and Technical Wreck instructor in 2012 and was in the first batch of PADI certified Sidemount and Tec Sidemount instructors qualified in 2013.
+I qualified as a PADI instructor in 2006 and became a TecRec technical diving instructor, via Jamie McCloud on the infamous MV Trident tech liveaboard, and SSI instructor certifications in 2007.
+I certified as an ANDI Safeair, Sidemount and Technical Wreck instructor in 2012 and was in the first batch of PADI certified Sidemount and Tec Sidemount instructors pre-qualified in 2013.
 In 2016 I became a RAID Technical instructor – enabling me to teach the highest standards of courses available.

 I’ve never ‘rushed’ through qualifications or gained teaching certifications with an aim to ‘sell courses’.
 My progress as a technical diving instructor reflects my personal interests and passions; along with a belief that I should only teach subjects in which I have a very high level of personal experience and expertise.

-Are you a full time or part time instructor?
+Are you a full time or part time technical diving course instructor?

 Since I became a PADI instructor in 2006, I have worked full-time in the scuba industry.
-I have worked as a full-time recreational and technical diving instructor in Thailand, Malaysia and the Philippines.
+I have worked as a full-time technical diving instructor in Thailand, Malaysia and the Philippines.

 I have noticed that, since turning full-time, I have been far more ‘in touch’ and fluent with the latest developments in diving skills, techniques and equipment.
 Being a full-time technical diving instructor also ensures that my teaching skills and personal dive fitness are kept to a much higher level.

-Since 2010 I have worked as a freelance (consultant) technical diving instructor throughout Asia - and enjoy having the freedom to focus on quality training without the usual pressures of being in a dive center.
-When previously working as staff for dive centers, I felt that strict course timescales and financial overheads typically put pressure on instructors to keep courses as short and minimal as possible.
+Since 2010 I have worked as an independent technical diving instructor throughout Asia – and enjoy having the freedom to focus on quality training without the usual pressures of being in a busy dive center running quick, minimum standards courses.
+When previously employed by dive centers, I felt that strict course timescales and financial overheads typically put pressure on instructors to keep courses as short and minimal as possible.
 I also noticed that instructors were pressured to sell ‘off-the-shelf’ training courses regardless of the student’s needs or goals.

 What countries you have dived in?

-I have dived in many countries around the globe, including; England, Scotland, Spain, Cyprus, Egypt, Oman, Belize, the USA, Maldives, Israel, Thailand, UAE, Malaysia, Borneo, the Philippines and Ascension Island (mid-Atlantic).
+I have dived in many countries around the globe, including; England, Scotland, Spain, Cyprus, Egypt, Oman, Belize, the USA, Maldives, Israel, Thailand, UAE, Malaysia, Borneo, the Philippines, Vietnam and Ascension Island (mid-Atlantic).

 What did you do before becoming a dive instructor?